vrk/pouch.cafe/pouch.md

 <img src="/images/pouch-preview-spreads.png">
 </p>

-### Now available for pre-order
+### Now available for preorder

 Check out the shop listing for more info:

 <p class="center">
-<a href="https://pouchcafe.gumroad.com/l/pouch-01" class="button">Pre-order</a>
+<a href="https://pouchcafe.gumroad.com/l/pouch-01" class="button">preorder</a>
 </p>

 ## About the project

-Currently, _Pouch_ is 100% written, designed, illustrated, and produced by a team of one: **me, vrk**!
+Currently, _Pouch_ is 100% written, designed, illustrated, and produced by a team of one: me, vrk!
 It is a passion project and a labor of love 💖

 I am a huge fan of paper and stationery, and I thought, what better way to share a love of paper than through a paper medium: magazines!